brochj/docs/haskell/4-syntax-in-functions.md

 They are useful for pattern matching against something in the middle of an expression.

-Because pattern matching in function definitions is syntactic sugar for case expressions, we could have also defined this like so:
+**Because pattern matching in function definitions is syntactic sugar for case expressions**, we could have also defined this like so:

 ```haskell
 -- Using pattern matching